 - E-2.
 Agreeing to be a Responsible Party (RP).
-If the person meets eligibility criteria listed in E-1, the release deputy will: - a.
+If the person meets eligibility criteria listed in E-1, the deputy shall: - a.
 Explain to the person what is expected from him as an RP for the inmate. - b.
+Request person's government issued identification to verify their identity.
+Document the responsible party's name in JMS. - c.
 If the person accepts the responsibility of being an RP, have the person read the release agreement and sign accordingly.